 Offer to help the tenant move out

 Do you own a truck the tenant can use to move?
 Do you know of other properties that may be more suitable for them?
 Think about ways in which you can be help make moving out a bit easier and more appealing than fighting through a formal eviction.

 Try the cash for keys strategy

 This option involves you paying the tenant to leave.
-While it may sound backwards, especially if the tenant owes you rent, offering a cash payment to entice the tenant to hand over the keys can be a far less stressful and less expensive way to get a tenant to move out than going through an eviction.
+While it may sound backward, especially if the tenant owes you rent, offering a cash payment to entice the tenant to hand over the keys can be a far less stressful and less expensive way to get a tenant to move out than going through an eviction.

 If you need legal advice about how to execute any of these options or would like a provider lawyer to assist you with a difficult situation, join LegalShield today.
-Once your membership is approved, you can be on the phone with a provider lawyer in as little as four hours.
+Once your membership is approved, you can be on the phone with a provider lawyer.

 If you’re certain that eviction is your best option, it is important to make sure you have a legally valid reason to evict a tenant and that the tenant does not have a strong defense.
 Here are some of the most common reasons courts will allow a landlord to evict a tenant.

 The nature of the tenancy (12 months, month-to-month, etc.) as well as the facts surrounding the reason for eviction and the laws in your state dictate the specific type of eviction notice you must provide and the steps you must take to be successful.

 Do you need to send a Notice to Pay or Quit, a Notice to Cure or Quit or an Unconditional Quit Notice?
 How much time do you have to give the tenant until you can file for eviction?
 To be legally enforceable, can you serve the notice by mail or do you have to serve it in person with a witness present?
 Can you tape the notice to the front door?
 The answers to these questions depend on state law and the lease.